Juvisy station

 Juvisy is a railway station in Juvisy-sur-Orge, Essonne, Île-de-France, France.
 The station was opened in 1840 and is on the Paris–Bordeaux railway, Villeneuve-Saint-Georges-Montargis railway and Grande Ceinture line, a freight railway around Paris.
 The station is served by Paris' express suburban rail system, the RER Line C and RER Line D. The train services are operated by SNCF.
 A TGV high-speed service also serves the station.
-During a survey in 2015, the station served 33,426,629 passengers in that year.
+With about 42 million passengers per year (2024), it is the 7th busiest railway station in France.

 History

 On 17 September 1840, the Paris to Orléans Railway Company (Compagnie du chemin de fer de Paris à Orléans, or PO) inaugurated the line from Paris-Austerlitz to Corbeil, following the left bank of the Seine.
 The presence of numerous mills along the Essonne River in Corbeil and the abundance of grain warehouses in the area justified the development of this route.
 Opened in 1843 by the Paris to Orléans Railway Company, the station became a shared facility in the early 1860s, serving both the PO and the Paris to Lyon and Mediterranean Railway Company (Compagnie des chemins de fer de Paris à Lyon et à la Méditerranée, or PLM), with the addition of a goods station.
 In the 1880s, services on the Paris Grande Ceinture line were introduced, necessitating the opening of the Juvisy marshalling yard.

 In May 1909 a venue for aviation races and exhibitions, Port-Aviation, opened to the public in Viry-Châtillon as the world's first purpose-built aerodrome.
 Although Savigny-sur-Orge station in nearby Savigny-sur-Orge served the airfield's distinguished visitors, most of the general public attending events at Port-Aviation arrived from Paris by rail at Juvisy station, just under a kilometre (0.6 mile) from the airfield, and the railway station had a sign directing visitors to "Juvisy Airfield."
 This led the press and post card publishers to refer habitually to Port-Aviation by the misnomer "Juvisy Airfield" and to aviation events there as taking place in "Juvisy" or "Juvisy-sur-Orge."
 The misnomer "Juvisy Airfield" and the inaccurate association of Juvisy-sur-Orge with the location of Port-Aviation have persisted ever since.
 The railway operator serving Juvisy station, the Compagnie d'Orléans (Orleans Company), was surprised by the large crowds that attended events at Port-Aviation, leading to packed trains and passengers waiting for hours for a train and sometimes rioting in the stations and on the trains themselves during Port-Aviation's 1909 exhibition season.
 The Compagnie d'Orléans took measures to correct these problems in time for Port-Aviation's 1910 season, and Juvisy station continued to serve Port-Aviation until the venue hosted its last public events in 1914.